spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 ## Azure Active Directory

-After configuration, your organization can integrate Azure AD to authenticate access to Spectro CLoud Palette.
+After configuration, your organization can integrate Azure AD to authenticate access to Spectro Cloud Palette.

 ## Prerequisites